 (a) at any time on a Sunday or a public holiday; or

-(b) on a Saturday:
+(b) before 9 am on any other day; or

-(i) between midnight and 9 am; or

-(ii) between 5 pm and midnight; or

-(c) on any other day:
+(c) after 6 pm on any other day (or after 5 pm if the other day is a Saturday).

-(i) between midnight and 9 am; or

-(ii) between 6 pm and midnight.

 Note: A pecuniary penalty may be imposed for a contravention of this subsection.

 (2) Subsection (1) does not apply if the dealer calls on the person in accordance with consent that: